SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

 >   * 16.2.4 Enumeration of Equivalent Expressions
 > * 16.3 Estimating Statistics of Expression Results
 >   * 16.3.1 Catalog information
->   * 16.3.2 Selection Size Estimation
+>   * 16.3.2 Selection (relational algebra) Size Estimation
 >   * 16.3.3 Join Size Estimation
 >   * 16.3.4 Size Estimation for Other Operations
 >   * 16.3.5 Estimation of Number of Distinct Values
 > * 16.4 Choice of Evaluation Plans (physical plan)
+>   * 16.4.1 Cost-Based Join-Order Selection
+>   * 16.4.2 Cost-Based Optimization with Equivalence Rules
+>   * 16.4.3 Heuristics in Optimization
+>   * 16.4.4 Optimizing Nested Subqueries
 > * 16.5 Materialized Views
 >   * How to maintain (keep it update-to-date) it
 >   * How to do queries on materialized views